-Adam J. Hepworth is an associate and health care business lawyer with Foley & Lardner LLP.
-His practice focuses on Medicare and Medicaid, internal audits and investigations, health privacy laws, and compliance with health care fraud and abuse laws.
+Adam J. Hepworth is an associate and health care lawyer with Foley & Lardner LLP.
+His practice focuses on Medicaid and Medicare, internal audits and investigations, health privacy laws, and compliance with health care fraud and abuse laws.

 Adam has significant experience working with health care providers to comment on proposed federal and state rules and legislation, including comments addressing Medicaid managed care, Medicare reimbursement cuts, CMS Innovation Center models, the 340B Drug Pricing Program, the federal substance-use-disorder privacy regulations, Knox-Keene licensing requirements, and FQHC reimbursement.

 Prior to joining Foley, Adam was a law clerk for Judge Harris L Hartz on the United States Court of Appeals for the Tenth Circuit.

 - Co-editor, Stanford Journal of Law, Science, and Policy

 - Student fellow, Center for Law and the Biosciences

 - Member, California Society for Health Care Attorneys

 - Member, American Health Lawyer’s Association

 - Member, Los Angeles County Bar Association (Health Law Section)